Skip to content

 Common mistakes

-• Forgetting to set Trusted → IoT firewall rule to ALLOW — without it, you isolate the IoT VLAN even from the controlling phones.
+• Forgetting to set Trusted → IoT to ALLOW — without it you isolate the IoT VLAN even from the controlling phones.

 Stop points

-• Stop before opening mDNS / SSDP reflection in both directions if you don't understand which devices need to be reachable from Trusted — over-broad reflection defeats the segmentation.
+• Stop before opening mDNS / SSDP reflection in both directions across every VLAN — over-broad reflection leaks device inventory and defeats the segmentation.
+Reflect only the VLAN pairs and service types that genuinely need it.

-• Stop before moving cameras to IoT without considering a separate 'Cameras' VLAN with stricter egress rules — cameras have specific risk patterns.
+• Stop before moving cameras to IoT without considering a separate 'Cameras' VLAN with stricter egress — cameras and DVRs are the most-attacked IoT class (the TBK DVR CVE-2024-3721 → Mirai-variant botnets active in 2026) and warrant their own segment.

-• Stop before disabling firewall rules to debug — keep the IoT → Trusted block active; if something needs cross-VLAN access, add a specific allow rule.
+• Stop before disabling firewall rules to debug — keep the IoT → Trusted block active; if something needs cross-VLAN access, add a specific allow rule instead of dropping the block.

 Last reviewed